NoahCHuber/noahchuber.github.io/CanBus.md

 ## 3. Additional Considerations

-This is a barebones setup in beginning understanding and working with Can Bus communication.
+This is a barebones setup, beginning understanding and working with Can Bus communication.
 This project only controls the LCD and reads data from the temperature sensor.
 The code is easily adaptable.

-For more details or advanced look inside [Can Bus Github Repo](https://guides.github.com/features/mastering-markdown/).
+For more details or advanced look inside [Arduino CanBus Github Repo](https://github.com/autowp/arduino-mcp2515)

 [Back to Portfolio](./)